 Either we deem the entire pursuit of understanding the big picture of experiences obsolete, or we recognize that a large part of that spectrum may be tackled for some degree of understanding – even just the understanding of differences, or the ultimate admission of science – “we don’t know exactly”.
 It is up to the individual and the individual project to determine what is worthwhile, but the fact of the matter is that there is a large need of consumers seeking insight and guidance to their pursuit of pleasure – to then freely explore all the fascinating fringes that we cannot representatively grasp.

-“Recent studies on the molecular orientation of the smoke produced during smoking have shown that a molecule can, oriented in one direction, cause fruity-floral olfactory complexes and specifically apple notes , plum, rose, raisin, tea, black currant and tobacco; otherwise oriented wood, cedar, violet-raspberry.
+“Recent studies on the molecular orientation of the smoke produced during smoking have shown that a molecule can, oriented in one direction, cause fruity-floral olfactory complexes and specifically apple notes , plum, rose, raisin, tea, black currant and tobacco; if oriented differently, it will generate wood, cedar, violet-raspberry.
 That is, an extra puff and the increase in temperature generate different perceptions.
 How do you code all this?”

 Chemical analysis helps detect the presence of components in a matrix.
 You can chemically analyze individual leaves across the different manufacturing processes up to the point in which they are rolled together into a cigar and later.
 But the machines cannot tell, in a human understandable language, what the final product provides from a sensory perspective.
 You need sensory analysis to translate the expression of the molecules into a language that other humans can understand.